zerolive/pizza_manager/README.md

 You can find the planification of this project in the follow [trello.](https://trello.com/b/XP0VRpMB/pizza-manager)

+I'd have to take some decisions about the project by my own, like:

+- People only can add the same ingredient one time.
+- The ingredient list are sorted by name.

 # Repository

 You can find the application's code in github on this [repository.](https://github.com/zerolive/pizza_manager)